benPark20/Split56/README.md

 # The Split56

 My hackboard was designed to help make typing more comfortable for me.
 The board layout was made through iteration, printing out a scale picture of the pcb and testing it in real life.
-It fits my had perfectly and helps reduce strain on my hands while typing.
+It fits my hand size perfectly and helps reduce strain on my hands while typing.
 ![assembly_1__6__720](https://github.com/user-attachments/assets/553fb8ab-c781-490a-b569-fa6f03a45f2c)

 ## Features: